adamrounsville/simple-chatgpt/README.md

-# simple-chatgpt
+# Simple ChatGPT
-A wrapper around OpenAI's ChatGPT API that makes it easy to create custom messages and conversations
+A wrapper around OpenAI's ChatGPT API that makes it easy to create custom messages and conversations.